HeringtonPress/OLC/Chapter03.md

 Many Goblins act as one character.
 There are a lot of them (though the exact amount seems to vary from scene to scene) and they contribute about as much as one actual character (at best).
 They are a bunch of goblins milling about in the back of the scene, doing goblin things, kind of half-paying attention, and mostly serving as colourful detail.

-Starting Equpment: many daggers, filthy rags, fleas, ect.
+Starting Equipment: many daggers, filthy rags, fleas, ect.
 Roll for one random item from the Table of Proffesions.

 Starting Skill: goblan.